m7andrew/generators/readme.md

 For examples, please take a look at the [tests](https://github.com/m7andrew/generators/blob/master/tests/tests.rs).

+## Future Rust

+While Rust generators have been in the works for years, they are far from completion.
+In the 2024 edition of Rust, [gen blocks](https://github.com/rust-lang/rust/issues/117078) are partially implemented and may be usable... someday.
+Currently, try expressions [don't work](https://github.com/rust-lang/rust/issues/117486) as laid out in the [RFC](https://github.com/rust-lang/rfcs/blob/master/text/3513-gen-blocks.md) and other design decisions have yet to be hammered out.
+So until then, this library aims to provide a nice way to use some of Rust's cutting-edge features.

 ## Limitations

 1) As a macro, error messages will not be as nice as those coming from native language features.
 Sorry.